dozmus/csar/design-docs/Specification and Time Plan.md

 Searching will be implemented to only work on methods for now.
 To implement it for the other language elements it would be as simple as copy-pasting the code for methods and changing the types and getters involved.
 Though this would be a greatly time consuming and tedious task.

-Refactoring will be implemented to only work on methods for renaming and changing parameters.
-Implementing renaming for other language elements would be done with copy-pasting, as mentioned before.
-Changing parameters does not apply to any other language element, so that doesn’t have to be considered.
+Refactoring will be implemented to only work on methods for changing parameters.
+Changing parameters applies to only methods, so it is trivial to implement.

+{TODO describe some others, like filtering git files by .gitignore}

+## Back-logged Requirements
+These requirements are non-essential, but may be addressed if there is sufficient time, or if priorities shift:
+* Indexing project parsed code - {TODO how}
+* Support mercurial (hg) ignore files - {TODO how}
+* Support subversion (svn) ignore files - {TODO how}
+* Support for further searches - {TODO how}
+* Support for renaming - {TODO how}

 # User Interaction
 The user will run the program from the command-line, as they would any other Java JAR: `java -jar csar.jar [options]`.
 A preliminary list of options is listed below: